 Android does offer you some assistance in this direction, though it's not always clear what you can do or how you can do it.
-That's why we've written this comprehensive guide, which includes links to some third-party apps you can make use of to help you along, whether you're using a Nexus 7 tablet or a Galaxy S5 to do your communicating.
+That's why we've written this comprehensive guide, which includes links to some third-party apps you can make use of to help you along, whether you're using a Google Pixel 3a or a Samsung Galaxy Tab S5e to do your communicating.

 The Contacts app

-The Contacts app (it's been through several incarnations, but it's called Contacts in Lollipop) gives you instant access to all of the contacts associated with your Google account.
+The Contacts app (it's been through several incarnations, but it's called Contacts in Android Pie) gives you instant access to all of the contacts associated with your Google account.
 There's a search button to the top right and a large blue Add contact button to the bottom right.

 Tap to open the Favorites tab and you'll see a list of contacts you've starred (whether on Android or on the web) as well as a list of frequently contacted people underneath.
 If the number of people you speak to is limited, this might be a better way into the Contacts app for you.

 Select any contact to bring up the contact card — from here you can call, email or text them (if the relevant information is stored), see recent interactions (primarily text messages on a smartphone) and edit the contact on your device (via the pencil icon to the top right).

 Tap the More menu button and choose Contacts — the subsequent screen lets you choose which contacts are shown in the app and which are hidden from view.

 The options will include any apps with their own contact lists and sub-sections within those lists.
 In the case of your Google contacts, for example, you can opt to show particular groups that you've set up rather than everyone in your address book.

 You can opt to show particular groups rather than everyone

 If you don't see an account option that you think should be there, choose My account from the Settings menu.
 This will show all of the apps installed on your phone that support contacts integration: tap on any entry in the list or choose Add account to import one from elsewhere.